-"Gross Book Value" is defined in the Declaration of Trust (as defined herein) and is a measure of the REIT's asset base and financial position.
+Gross Book Value is a non-IFRS measure defined in the REIT's Declaration of Trust (as defined herein) and is a measure of the REIT's asset base and financial position.
+Refer to the table under "Part IV - Capitalization and Debt Profile - Debt Ratios" for the calculation of Gross Book Value.